Brazilian teens put World Cup sticker craze within reach of poor kids

 "It's something that's getting bigger and bigger," said volunteer Felipe Len.

-Collecting the business card-size stickers is a global craze among soccer fans ahead of the World Cup's opener on November 20 in Qatar, but for many would-be collectors, inflation and economic hardship have kept them out of reach.
+Collecting the business card-size stickers is a global craze among football fans ahead of the World Cup's opener on Nov 20 in Qatar, but for many would-be collectors, inflation and economic hardship have kept them out of reach.

-Buying the full album of 670 stickers would cost a minimum of 548 reais, about $108 - nearly a month's wages for many impoverished Brazilian families.
+Buying the full album of 670 stickers would cost a minimum of 548 reais, about US$108 - nearly a month's wages for many impoverished Brazilian families.

 Brazil has one of the widest gaps between rich and poor in Latin America and nearly a fifth of its population lives in poverty, according to data from the United Nations.